Ya (Cyrillic): Pronunciation

 The iotated vowel is pronounced /ja/ in initial or post-vocalic positions, like the English pronunciation of ya in "yard".

 When я follows a soft consonant, no /j/ sound occurs between the consonant and the vowel.

 The exact pronunciation of the vowel sound of я depends also on the following sound by allophony in the Slavic languages.
-Before a soft consonant, it is [æ], like in the English "cat".
+In Russian, before a soft consonant, it is [æ], like in the English "cat".
 If a hard consonant follows я or none, the result is an open vowel, usually [].
+This difference does not exist in the other Cyrillic languages.